housework-robot/main/S06_robot_side/S06E07_mushibot_wifi_ws_http.md

-# Anatomy of Mushibot's Wifi WebSockets and HTTP/S connections
+# Anatomy of Mushibot's Wifi, WebSocket, and Https

 ## 1. Objectives